SixSq/old.sixsq.github.com/_posts/nuvlabox/2012-01-01-product-c-nuvlabox.md

 </p>

-**NuvlaBox: The power of the cloud as a remote controlled appliance packaged in a fanless PC**
+**NuvlaBox: The power of the cloud as a remote controlled appliance packaged in a fanless PC.**

 Coming Soon!
 ============